Holbroh History, Family Crest & Coats of Arms

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) "Holbrook is an ancient surname in the east of England.
+The name Holbroh is an old Anglo-Saxon name.
+It comes from when a family lived in the region of Holbrook in Suffolk.
+The surname Holbroh originally referred to a "sunken stream"or "hollow brook", "brook in a hollow" in Old English.
+"Holbrook is an ancient surname in the east of England.
 As Holebrok we find it six centuries ago in Nottinghamshire, Lincolnshire, Suffolk, and also in Northamptonshire.
 There are parishes, etc., named Holbrook in the counties of Derby, Warwick, Gloucester, Dorset, and Sussex."

 Early Origins of the Holbroh family

 Important Dates for the Holbroh family

 Holbroh Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Holbroh were recorded, including Holbrook, Holbrow, Holbrooks, Holbroake and many more.

 Early Notables of the Holbroh family (pre 1700)

 More information is included under the topic Early Holbroh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holbroh family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Holbroh family emigrate to North America: Thomas Holbrook settled in Boston Massachusetts in 1630; Charles Holbrick settled in Washington Maryland in 1798; Anne Holbrooke settled in Barbados in 1654.